The Massey vanishing conjecture for number fields: Higher Massey products, non-abelian cohomology and splitting varieties

 In order to exploit Proposition~\ref{p:fibration} it is necessary to have some control over the unramified Brauer group $\Br_{\nr}(V)$.
 A relatively more accessible part of $\Br_{\nr}(V)$ is the subgroup

-of \emph{algebraic} unramified elements.
-The key tool we will use for this part consists in a general formula for the algebraic unramified Brauer group of an arbitrary homogeneous space of a semi-simple simply connected algebraic group with finite geometric stabilizers, to which we devote the next section.
+consisting of those Brauer elements which vanish over the base change $\ovl{V} := V \otimes_k \ovl{k}$ of $V$ to the algebraic closure of $k$.
+We will refer to $\Br_{1,\nr}(V)$ as the algebraic unramified Brauer group.
+To control the Brauer--Manin obstruction coming from this part of the Brauer group, we establish in the next section an explicit formula for $\Br_{1,\nr}(V)$ when $V$ is a homogeneous space of a semi-simple simply connected algebraic group with finite geometric stabilizers, following work of Harari~\cite{Har07}, Demarche~\cite{Dem10} and Lucchini Arteche~\cite{LA14}.